rji-futures-lab/django-rmp-data/README.md

 ### 11. Set up the database

-We need to create a database on our local PostgreSQL server:
+We need to create a database in our local PostgreSQL cluster:

 ```bash
 createdb rmp